MadhuAtBerkeley/BristolGorillas2020/README.md

 ### Prerequisites

 - The dataset is stored using Git Large File Storage and this need to be installed (instructions can be found [here](https://git-lfs.github.com)) before the repository can be cloned (downloading the repository as a zip file won't work, unfortunately).
 - To reproduce the results the forked [darknet repository](https://github.com/obrookes/darknet) will need to be installed.
 I have provided the neccessary files to evaluate the network once this has been done.
-The `darknet_files` directory includes the yolo-obj.cfg, obj.names, obj.data, train.txt, test.txt and .weights files that are needed.
+The `darknet_files` directory includes the `yolo-obj.cfg`, `obj.names`, `obj.data`, `train.txt`, `test.txt` and `.weights` files that are needed.
 The **How to train (to detect your custom objects)** section of the darknet repository will tell you where to put these files.
 Once the files are in the correct location run `darknet.exe detector map data/obj.data yolo-obj.cfg backup\yolo-obj_best.weights` from the directory where the darknet executable file is located - this will produce the desired mAP calculation.
 For more details on evaluation refer to the **When should I stop training** section (specifically **subsection 2.2**).

 ### Images, Annotations & Network Weights